nextcloud/documentation/developer_manual/exapp_development/tech_details/api/other_ocs.rst

 Other OCS APIs
 ==============

-With AppAPI authentication it is possible for ExApps to use any other OCS APIs, that doesn't require OCP implementation:
+With AppAPI authentication, it is possible for ExApps to use any other OCS APIs that don't require OCP implementation:

 .. note::

-	To access these APIs they have to be supported by AppAPI (see :ref:`api_scopes`), and ExApp have to require granted access (in ``info.xml``) to them accordingly.
+	To access these APIs, they have to be supported by AppAPI, and the ExApp must grant access to them (in ``info.xml``) accordingly.

 1. Calendar
 2. Contacts